tarekziade/slides/montrealpy2020/slides.rst

 Mozilla QA requirements
 -----------------------

-- A tool to stress webservices
+- A tool to stress webservices (no UI, plain HTTP)
 - Easy to deploy and run in our CI/CD
 - Low entry barrier